RobotecAI/ros2-for-unity/README.md

 - High performance - higher throughput and considerably lower latencies comparing to bridging solutions.
 - Your simulation entities are real ROS2 nodes / publishers / subscribers.
 They will behave correctly with e.g. command line tools such as `ros2 topic`.
 They will respect QoS settings and can use ROS2 native time.
 - The module supplies abstractions and tools to use in your Unity project, including transformations, sensor interface, a clock, spinning loop wrapped in a MonoBehavior, handling initialization and shutdown.
-- Supports all standard ROS2 messages
+- Supports all standard ROS2 messages.
 - Custom messages are generated automatically with build, using standard ROS2 way.
 It is straightforward to generate and use them without having to define `.cs` equivalents by hand.
 - The module is wrapped as a Unity asset.

 ## Platforms

 Supported OSes:
+- Ubuntu 22.04 (bash)
 - Ubuntu 20.04 (bash)
 - Windows 10 (powershell)